-Any freshmen or JV level tournament must count in the 22 total games permitted

-Scrimmages/Previews: Maximum of 5 scrimmages and 1 preview or 4 scrimmages and 1 OHSAA Foundation Game (Preview still permitted)

-Length of Quarters: 8 minutes for Varsity.
+Any freshmen or JV level tournament must count in the 22 total games permitted Scrimmages/Previews: Maximum of 5 scrimmages and 1 preview Length of Quarters: 8 minutes for Varsity.
 Freshmen and Junior Varsity (max. of 7 minutes) Length of Overtime: 4 minutes for 8-minute quarters; 3 minutes for 6 or 7-minute quarters